How to (Safely) Get Rid of Old Tech Clutter

 Electronics are far more disposable than they were decades ago; when technology advances or when something breaks, we tend to replace old devices instead of getting them fixed.
 Unfortunately, old computers, music players and peripherals like cables and hard drives can’t or shouldn’t just be thrown in the trash.
 These things need to be recycled properly so that your personal data stays safe and so harmful components don’t become environmental hazards.

-Here’s how to safely get rid of all of those tech devices.
+Here’s how to safely recycle all of your tech devices.

 Just like any major decluttering project, the first step is gathering all of your electronic devices and putting them in one spot.
 That likely means it’s time to clean out your home office desk drawers and cabinets, your nightstand drawers, your closets, the home entertainment center, that junk drawer in your kitchen and anywhere else tech clutter may be hiding.